 6. There are more Rolls Royce’s in Hong Kong than anywhere else in the world

-Hong Kong having the most number of Rolls Royce cars per capita in the world is shaped from a factor of history.
+Hong Kong has the most number of Rolls Royce cars per capita in the world is shaped by a factor of history.
 It was a British colony in the early decades and most of the British officers as well as businessmen had a Rolls Royce of their own because it was considered the ultimate status symbol.
 Colonization definitely had their merits for Rolls Royce, so to speak.